wix-incubator/wix-http-testkit/README.client.md

 #### Customizing Request

-Each request can be easily customized
+Each request can be easily customized with a set of basic transformers allowing all basic functionality (add parameters, headers, cookies and request body)
 ```scala

     get("/somePath",